 We invite aspiring PhD students to be part of our research team.
 Your PhD would be completed within the Department of Psychology, Macquarie University, Sydney, Australia

 Recent research suggests a positive role for occupational stressors, and even potentially traumatic events, in building future resilience.
 However, some people are better able to capitalise on stressor experiences and adversity in order to learn new coping skills and improve their ability to adapt in the future.

 Research in this area will focus on the mechanisms that allow resilience to be developed as a consequence of exposure to occupational stressors and adversity.

 The role of psychological resources in skills acquisition under pressure

-Our recent research has demonstrated that psychological resources can improve the acquisition of complex sensory motor skills, when those skills are attained under high psychological pressure (e.g., pressure of evaluation).
+Our recent research has demonstrated that particular ways of thinking about past stressful events, can support an individual's future resilience.
 This research has implications for training in the educational and occupational setting.

-A PhD in this area would investigate the importance of psychological resources (e.g., resilience, self-efficacy) over and above the role of cognitive ability in complex skill acquisition.
+A PhD in this area would investigate the importance of guided self-reflection in developing resilient capacities.

-If you are interested in a PhD project in these areas please contact the resilience research team via our contact page.
+If you are interested in a PhD project in this areas please contact the resilience research team via our contact page.

 For more information about research degrees at Macquarie University see: http://www.mq.edu.au/research/phd-and-research-degrees/explore-research-degrees